kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 There are of course several limitations and risks which might not make it workable for you:

 - Me and my partner share a private MacBook with two different user accounts.
 The syncing relies on the flexibility of macOS to define login actions and run custom made applications / shell scripts.
 - The notes are only shared when we both use and log into the MacBook.
-We log in practically daily so that not an issue for us.
+We log in practically daily so that's not an issue for us.
 - The sync only happens in one direction and we should only edit the recipes in our own folder.
 If I would edit my partner's recipes and he would edit mine the changes would be overwritten on the next sync.
 - The recipes are copied from and to a fixed location in our Obsidian vaults.
 If we would update the location of the recipes in Obsidian we would have to update the scripts or the synching would stop working.
-- We only have two user accounts on our MacBook and the recipes that we share are not secret at all but by copying to /opt and making the recipes available for all users part of the user group 'staff', every other regular user would be able to view and copy the notes.
+- We only have two user accounts on our MacBook and the recipes that we share are not secret at all but by copying to `/opt` and making the recipes available to all users part of the user group 'staff', every other regular user would be able to view and copy the notes.
 So it's important to not share any sensitive notes using this approach or make the access more restrictive.

-I first thought it would be easier to use the sharing functionality of iCloud to share our recipes with one another but the problem is that you still need to copy the shared content over to the Obsidian vault of the other user in iCloud drive so it doesn't really make things easier.

 If you use Obsidian professionally it should be a no-brainer to pay for the Sync product which is a lot safer and doesn't have all these limitations and potential risks.